philipstubbs13/liri-node-ap/README.md

 	<li>Request node package (https://www.npmjs.com/package/request) - used to send requests to OMDB API and receive movie information.</li>
 	<li>DotEnv node package (https://www.npmjs.com/package/dotenv) - used to load environment variables from a .env file into process.env.</li>
 	<li>Columnify node package (https://www.npmjs.com/package/columnify) - used to display terminal output in columns.</li>
+  <li>Figlet node package (https://www.npmjs.com/package/figlet) - used to convert text into ASCII art - drawings made out of text characters.</li>
 </ul>
 <p>Version information for each of these packages is available in the package.json file in the project root directory.</p>

 ### <a name="command-reference"></a> Running LIRI from the command line
-<p>In LIRI version 1.0, there are four commands that you can run.
+<p>In LIRI, there are five commands that you can run.
 These commands allow you to receive access to a list of tweets from Twitter, song information from Spotify, and movie information from OMDB.
 Review the command syntax and various arguments you can use for the command you want to run.</p>

 #### <a name="command-syntax"></a> Command line syntax
 <p>The syntax for the LIRI command line interface is:</p>